Sunset over snow-capped mountains with a forested hillside in the foreground.

 California’s Food System

-This Monitoring Brief tracks the number and demographics of food-insecure persons in California.
+This Monitoring Brief tracks the number and demographics of food-insecure persons in California (based on USDA).

 Computer Simulation of Human-Forest Interaction